Rotary Monthly Themes

 Goderich Rotary is excited to partner with Goderich Minor Soccer in their goal to add an activity shelter and storage shed to the Maitland Sports Field.
 The new features will support not only the very popular soccer league but also facilitate usage for outdoor fitness classes, youth summer camp programming, special events, the community at large and more.

-Your generous donation will make a difference that helps us together reach that goal.
+Your generous gift will make a difference that helps us together reach that goal.

 Thank you!